sfc-gh-prao/landolakes/LAB_GUIDE.md

 ```
 Compare revenue and average discount percentage across our four channels: Direct Retail, Food Service, Cooperative, and Distributor.
 Which channel has the best margin profile?
 ```

-### ✋ Discussion Break (4 min)

-> **Question for the group:** How many of those questions are on someone's backlog right now?
-How many of them did you just answer in under 3 minutes?

 ---